Wrench56/HNY/readme.md

 ## How it was born

 Happy New Year (or HNY) is a 3 day Rust project.
 I had no experience with Rust before, so I wanted to take a quick look what it offers.
-As it was December the 25th when I downloaded Rust, a resonable project seemed to be something new year related!
-I have used ncurses before so I chose ncurses as my "graphical" library.
-All in all this was a great project and know I understand the concept of Rust a bit better.
+As it was December the 25th when I downloaded Rust, a reasonable project seemed to be something new year related!
+I have used ``ncurses`` before, so I chose ``ncurses`` as my "graphical" library.
+All in all this was a great project and now I understand the concept of Rust a bit better.

 ## Usage